Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/VotingBundle/Resources/doc/facebook.md

 ### Helper

-The FacebookLikeHelper class supplies the methods to retrieve the likes by reference.
+The FacebookLikeHelper class provides methods to retrieve the likes by reference.
 It's also possible to retrieve the count or the combined value of the likes.

+Name of the service : "kunstmaan_voting.helper.facebook.like"